Yale-BIM/f21-assignments/assignment-0/README.md

     The shutter.launch file will then publish a 3D model of the robot (in [URDF format](http://wiki.ros.org/urdf)) to the [ROS Parameter Server](http://wiki.ros.org/roscpp/Overview/Parameter%20Server).
-The model has information about the the joints of the robot and its sensors, including their placement relative to each other and properties.
+The model has information about the the joints of the robot and its sensors, including specific properties and their placement relative to each other.
 In the event that you ever need to, you can access the URDF string describing the robot's model with the `rosparam` command:

     ```bash